Trends & best practices

 3. Take anecdotal customer feedback with a grain of salt.

 Like other organizations, banks and financial institutions are accustomed to asking customers for feedback about their experience using an app or website.
-However, they need to quantify and prioritize these feedback, not rely on an anecdote or two.
+However, they need to quantify and prioritize this feedback, not rely on an anecdote or two.

 While this feedback can be helpful, it’s often too anecdotal to be useful.
 The UX problems that have the greatest impact on a business’s bottom line are often misaligned with customer feedback.